 Anna Maria Ortese and Naples

-If you have read the works of the pseudonymous Elena Ferrante or followed film and TV productions based on those works, you know of the despairing plight of the Neapolitan poor in the years following WWII.
+If you have read works of the pseudonymous Elena Ferrante* [see note at bottom of page] or followed film and TV productions based on those works, you know of the despairing plight of the Neapolitan poor in the years following WWII.
 As introductions go, they do the job.
 The writing is straightforward plain Italian prose reminiscent of English writers such as Dickens who wrote his stories in "journalese" to appear in serial format in newspapers of the day.
-The tv episodes of "Ferrante" (whoever he or she is) are well-done.
+The tv episodes of Ferrante are well-done.
 But if that's all you know about post-war Naples, I call your attention to Anna Maria Ortese* (image shown), one of the finest Italian women writers of the 20th century and who, because she lived in pre- and post-war Naples, is an authentic source. *[Ital. pronunciation: /Or-'tay-zay/]

 Ortese once wrote fondly, even light-heartedly, of Naples: